-As of the date of mailing, we have nine members on our Board.
-However, in an effort to encourage efficiency, the Board plans to reduce the size of the Board to seven members effective as of the Annual Meeting.
-In connection with this reduction in Board size, Dalton Boutté, Jr. will not stand for re-election as a Class III director at the Annual Meeting, and Stephen M. Ward, Jr., a Class II director, has submitted a letter of resignation, effective as of the date of the Annual Meeting.
+As of the date of mailing, we have seven members on our Board.
+However, on April 12, 2022, Richard G. Hamermesh announced to the Board his intention to retire effective as of the Annual Meeting and his desire not to stand for re-election as a Class I director at the Annual Meeting.
+The Board plans to reduce the size of the Board to six members effective as of the Annual Meeting.

 Pursuant to the Company's Amended and Restated Certificate of Incorporation, the Board is divided into three classes, each as nearly equal in number as possible, so that each director will serve for three years, with one class of directors being elected each year.
-The directors designated as Class III directors have terms expiring at the 2021 Annual Meeting of Stockholders, the directors designated as Class I directors have terms expiring at the 2022 Annual Meeting of Stockholders, and the directors designated as Class II directors have terms expiring at the 2023 Annual Meeting of Stockholders.
+The directors designated as Class I directors have terms expiring at the 2022 Annual Meeting of Stockholders, the directors designated as Class III directors have terms expiring at the 2023 Annual Meeting of Stockholders and the directors designated as Class III directors have terms expiring at the 2024 Annual Meeting of Stockholders.

-The Board has nominated the following persons for election as Class III directors to serve until the 2024 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or until their earlier death, resignation or removal:
+The Board has nominated the following persons for election as Class I directors to serve until the 2025 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or until their earlier death, resignation or removal: